Theta Alpha Phi

 Theta Alpha Phi National Theatre Honors Fraternity (ΘΑΦ) was an American honor society for theatre.
 It was established in 1919 by members of the National Association of Teachers of Speech.
 Membership was available to undergraduates and graduate students at member institutions.

 As of 2024, Theta Alpha Phi appears to have ceased operations, leaving Alpha Psi Omega as the sole remaining national theatre honor society in the United States.

 History

 Theta Alpha Phi was organized in December 1919 at a National Association of Teachers of Speech meeting in Chicago, Illinois.
 It was formed as an amateur dramatic society that would encourage interest in dramatics and bring together students, instructors, and alumni for social purposes.

 Its first chapter, Oklahoma Alpha, was chartered on at Oklahoma A&M College, now Oklahoma State University in Stillwater, Oklahoma.
 By 1930, it had established 66 chapters and had initiated 4,212 members.
 However, many chapters went inactive during the Great Depression.
 In 1991, it had 54 active chapters and 32 inactive chapters, along with 22,800 initiates.

-As of 2021, Theta Alpha Phi has 21 active chapters.
-The society's national headquarters is at 500 East Beechwold Boulevard in Columbus, Ohio.
-It is governed by an executive council and a national convention.
+As of 2021, Theta Alpha Phi had 21 active chapters.
+The society's national headquarters was at 500 East Beechwold Boulevard in Columbus, Ohio.
+It was governed by an executive council and a national convention.